CreasolTech/domoticz-dds238/README.md

 Restart Domoticz, then go to Setup -> Hardware and add the DDS238 plugin, specifying a name for that hardware and the serial port.

-# Upgrade
+## Upgrade
-**PLEASE NOTE THAT UPDATING THE PLUGIN, NEW DEVICES WILL BE CREATED** because the plugin has been rewritten to use the DomoticzEx class instead of the old legacy Domoticz class: to recover data from the old ones, select old devices one-by-one (in the Utility panel), click on Replace button and select the name of the newly created device!
+**PLEASE NOTE THAT UPDATING THE PLUGIN from version 1.x, NEW DEVICES WILL BE CREATED** because the plugin has been rewritten to use the DomoticzEx class instead of the old legacy Domoticz class: to recover data from the old ones, select old devices one-by-one (in the Utility panel), click on Replace button and select the name of the newly created device!
 In this way you do not loose the history.